 The Best Exercises for Losing Weight

-As a bariatric surgeon, I often get asked about the best way to lose weight.
-Weight loss and being thin are such big parts of our culture, however I am quick to point out that I want you to be a healthy weight but I also want to you live a healthy life.
+Many primary care providers and specialists are often asked by patients about the best way to lose weight.
+Weight loss and being thin are such big parts of our culture, however it is also goo to note that your care team wants you to maintain a healthy weight while also living a healthy life.

 That means staying away from many of those fad diets.
 Grapefruit diet – skip it!